Psychology: Consolidation and funding

-During World War II and the Cold War, the U.S. military and intelligence agencies established themselves as leading funders of psychology by way of the armed forces and in the new Office of Strategic Services intelligence agency.
+During World War II and the Cold War, the U.S. military and intelligence agencies, including the newly created Office of Strategic Services and forerunner to the CIA, became leading funders of psychology.
 University of Michigan psychologist Dorwin Cartwright reported that university researchers began large-scale propaganda research in 1939–1941.
-He observed that "the last few months of the war saw a social psychologist become chiefly responsible for determining the week-by-week-propaganda policy for the United States Government."
+He observed that "the last few months of the war saw a social psychologist become chiefly responsible for determining the week-by-week propaganda policy for the United States Government."
 Cartwright also wrote that psychologists had significant roles in managing the domestic economy.
 The Army rolled out its new General Classification Test to assess the ability of millions of soldiers.
 The Army also engaged in large-scale psychological research of troop morale and mental health.
 In the 1950s, the Rockefeller Foundation and Ford Foundation collaborated with the Central Intelligence Agency (CIA) to fund research on psychological warfare.
 In 1965, public controversy called attention to the Army's Project Camelot, the "Manhattan Project" of social science, an effort which enlisted psychologists and anthropologists to analyze the plans and policies of foreign countries for strategic purposes.

 In Germany after World War I, psychology held institutional power through the military, which was subsequently expanded along with the rest of the military during Nazi Germany.
 Under the direction of Hermann Göring's cousin Matthias Göring, the Berlin Psychoanalytic Institute was renamed the Göring Institute.
 Freudian psychoanalysts were expelled and persecuted under the anti-Jewish policies of the Nazi Party, and all psychologists had to distance themselves from Freud and Adler, founders of psychoanalysis who were also Jewish.
-The Göring Institute was well-financed throughout the war with a mandate to create a "New German Psychotherapy."
-This psychotherapy aimed to align suitable Germans with the overall goals of the Reich.
+The Göring Institute was well-financed throughout the war with a mandate to create a "New German Psychotherapy".
+This psychotherapy aimed to align suitable Germans with the Reich's overall goals.
 As described by one physician, "Despite the importance of analysis, spiritual guidance and the active cooperation of the patient represent the best way to overcome individual mental problems and to subordinate them to the requirements of the Volk and the Gemeinschaft."
 Psychologists were to provide Seelenführung [lit., soul guidance], the leadership of the mind, to integrate people into the new vision of a German community.
 Harald Schultz-Hencke melded psychology with the Nazi theory of biology and racial origins, criticizing psychoanalysis as a study of the weak and deformed.
 Johannes Heinrich Schultz, a German psychologist recognized for developing the technique of autogenic training, prominently advocated sterilization and euthanasia of men considered genetically undesirable, and devised techniques for facilitating this process.

-After the war, new institutions were created although some psychologists, because of their Nazi affiliation, were discredited.
+After the war, new institutions were created, although some psychologists, because of their Nazi affiliation, were discredited.
 Alexander Mitscherlich founded a prominent applied psychoanalysis journal called Psyche.
 With funding from the Rockefeller Foundation, Mitscherlich established the first clinical psychosomatic medicine division at Heidelberg University.
 In 1970, psychology was integrated into the required studies of medical students.